 If your certification expired more than 5 years ago, then you will need to submit a new application online.
 If your certification expired less than 5 years ago, you will need to contact the Member Journey team for advice on reinstating your membership.

 Can I apply directly for Lead Auditor / Principal Auditor grade or do I have to register at a lower grade first?

 Yes, you may apply directly for the grade of your choice, as long as you meet the requirements – you don’t have to start at the lowest grade.

-For more information about the criteria for Principal Auditor click here.
+For more information about the grade requirements, click here.

 Can I have more than one IRCA certification?

 Yes.
 You can hold as many certifications as you like on different schemes but you cannot hold more than one grade on the same scheme.
 Please note that each certification incurs its own set of fees.

 How do I get a certification card?